guoxiaoyong/guoxiaoyong.github.io/_posts/2016-07-03-move-semantics-in-c++11.md

 the parent folder of a file.
-What you can do with this particular filesystem are creating a file and removing a file, then move operation can be done in two steps: first make a copy the original file in the destination folder, then remove the original file in the source folder.
+What you can do with this particular filesystem are creating a file and removing a file, then move operation can be done in two steps: first make a copy of the original file in the destination folder, then remove the original file in the source folder.
 This is obviously a bad design since it makes move operation